UrDHT/DevelopmentPlan/README.md

 	- Design will leverage a metric space abstraction for DHTs
 	- Default implementation will utilize a finite euclidean plane use DGVH approximation for peer selection

+#Development Guidelines

+UrDHT will initially be pushed in Python 3 and GoLang.
+The ideal is to produce many inter-compatible implementations in as many languages as are reasonable.

+Each new implantations (and later forks) will each be their own repository.
+If you want to help development:

+- Pick a Bug or TODO issue (make one if you see the need)
+- checkout a new feature branch (of fork if you don't have repo access)
+- implement feature or fix bug
+- write a new test to test your feature or bug (testing methods will vary from project to project and language to language)
+- Use Github to open a pull request
+- Wait for a few days while we argue about your patch